TechGrounds-Cloud8/cloud8-benbui797/06_Cloud_2/AWS-11_ELB_and_Auto_Scaling.md

 # AWS-11 Elastic Load Balancing (ELB) and Auto Scaling
 One of the main advantages of the cloud is that your compute power can scale automatically according to your capacity requirement.
 Auto-Scaling is an AWS service that enables this.

 Instead of running your app on a single server, you can run your app on a fleet of instances.
 The Auto-Scaler automatically adds or removes instances from your fleet according to the traffic.
 Auto-Scaling uses a custom AMI (to ensure all servers are the same) and makes use of the CloudWatch metrics to decide whether to add or remove instances.

+There are a few different scaling options within Auto-Scaling Groups:
+- **Maintain** Keep a specific or minimum number of instances running (check for health status and replace if needed)
+- **Manual** Keep a minimum, maximum or specific number of instances running
+- **Scheduled** Adjust minimum/maximum number of instances based on date/time or recurring time periods.
+- **Dynamic** Scale based on real-time system metrics (CloudWatch for example)
+- **Predictive** Machine Learning to schedule the right number of instances in anticipation of traffic changes.

 If you host your site or app on multiple servers, you need to use a Load Balancer.
 This forwards the request to different servers based on their current workload (spreading the load over all available servers) and relays the response back to the client.
 I imagine this a bit like an inverted NAT gateway (instead of routing outbound traffic to a single public IP, it routes inbound traffic to different private IPs (all instances in the fleet)).